natesworksdev/Ryujinx/CONFIG.md

 ## Config File

-`Ryujinx.conf` should be present in executable folder (It's an *.ini file) following this format:
+`Config.json` should be present in executable folder.
+The available settings follow:

 - `Logging_Enable_Info` *(bool)*